McAdam High School: History

+In 2007, McAdam students "adopted a highway and also won an award for recycling".

 Sports

 The school's sports teams are members of the New Brunswick Interscholastic Athletic Association.
 In 2012, none of the students at McAdam High did better than 4th place in the provincial athletic competition.

 A skateboard park, funded by a Royal Canadian Mounted Police Foundation grant, opened in 2011 adjacent to the high school.

+The school mascot, "Warriors", came under criticism after complaints that the mascots of McAdam High School and Woodstock High School promoted racism, following a basketball game between the two rivals.